-The human subjects research (HSR) studies performed under ReSCIND have amassed a wealth of data including cyber and human psychological data, under differing conditions to measure and record cognitive vulnerabilities and human cyber behavior.
+The human subjects research (HSR) studies under ReSCIND have amassed a wealth of cyber and psychological data.
+This data was collected under differing conditions to measure cognitive vulnerabilities and human cyber behavior.
+ReSCIND consisted of five performer teams: CIRCE, CASPAR, PSYCCDEF, GAMBIT, and ASCEND.

 CIRCE